 - Aim for A’s and B’s in your courses.
-Your GPA for an initial admission decision is based on grades earned in all A-G courses beginning the summer after 9th grade through the summer after 11th grade.
+Your GPA for an initial admission decision is based on grades earned in all A-G courses during 10th and 11th grade.

 - Again, at Chico, for an initial decision, GPA does not include 7th semester (12th grade) grades.
 Your GPA has been determined when you apply during 12th grade.
 Consider what you can do to maximize your GPA or repeat courses no later than summer before 12th grade.
 If your high school or district does not offer summer school, contact us to discuss possible online options.

 - Attend Chico Preview Day on a Saturday in mid-October.
 Attend your high school or district’s college night typically held sometime in September-November where college representatives are available.
 Or sign up for presentations from college representatives that visit your school.